tjohnson250/fastai_barbieswomen/readme.md

 @semih suggested classifying photos of barbies vs. women: http://forums.fast.ai/t/wiki-lesson-1/9398/

 barbieswomen.zip contains training and validation data set up using the folder structure required for fast.ai.
+Unzip this and then launch the notebook lesson1-barbies-women

+The Barbie and Women Import Notebook contains sample code for creating the dataset.

 I created the dataset using two python scripts:

 googleimagesdownload: https://github.com/hardikvasa/google-images-download